KrishnaManaswiD/Badge/files/Instructions.md

 4. The metallic piece of the [magnetetic clip](https://www.amazon.com/Magnetic-Name-Badge-Holder/s?k=Magnetic+Name+Badge+Holder) is finally glued to the battery holder.

 ## Powering the badge
-The battery holder is designed to hold two CR2032 batteries (3V each) in the circular portion or a small 3.7V LiPo battery in the rectangular section.
+The battery holder is designed to hold two CR2032 batteries (3V each) in the circular portion or a small 3.7V LiPo battery in the rectangular section below the metallic piece.
 The badge has an onboard regulator that supplies 3.3V to the chips.
 Connect the batteries using the JST header. **Be sure to check the polarity.**

 ![The back](https://github.com/KrishnaManaswiD/Badge/blob/main/files/labelledBack.png?raw=true)